sitandr/hike-dispenser/src.md

 ## Usage

+There are two different types of input data.

-As required input it takes files with people description and things.
+First, As required input it takes files with people description and things.
 Both files should contain text with line = one person/thing.
 Empty lines or comments (start with «\#») are possible.